We’re all about simplicity.

-APRU = what people are paying you on average.
-By extension, it’s a measure of what people are willing to pay you = how much your product is worth to them
+Your ARPU is what people are paying you on average.
+By extension, it’s a measure of what people are willing to pay you.
+It shows how much your product is worth to them.

-Therefore, if you make your product more valuable, then you’ll drive ARPU.
+So, if you make your product more valuable, you’ll drive up ARPU.

-Knowing the answer to, what are the top feature requests from our customers, will tell you and your team how to increase the value of your product.
+Knowing what the top feature requests from customers are will tell you and your team how to increase the value of your product.

 Upsells are also crucial to improving ARPU.
 Let’s say you’ve got a renegotiation with a top customer coming up.
-If you use feature voting, you can quickly pull their feature requests are to get an idea of how to make your product more valuable for them.
+If you use feature voting, you can quickly pull their feature requests.
+This will give you an idea of how to make your product more valuable for them.

 SaaS is a retention game.
 A 5% increase in retention can lead to up to 95% increase in revenue.

 The happier your customers are with your product, the less likely they are to churn.
-Because feature voting is public, your users have a transparent view of what’s going on within your business.
+By using feature voting publicly, users have a transparent view of what’s going on.
 They know which features you’re building and which you’re not.
 (As a note: That said, feature voting doesn’t have to be public.)

 Don’t let your user feedback go to waste

-Regardless of the tools you’re using to collect/monitor feedback – one thing is certain – your users will have feedback all the time.
+Whether you track it or not, one thing is certain: Your users will have feedback all the time.
 Don’t let this valuable data slip through the cracks.